angular-es/Angular-es/aio-es/content/guide/aot-compiler.md

-# Ahead-of-time (AOT) コンパイラ
+# Ahead-of-time (AOT) compilation

-Angular アプリケーションは、主にコンポーネントとその HTML Plantillasで構成されています。Angular が提供するコンポーネントとPlantillasはブラウザで直接理解できないため、Angular アプリケーションをブラウザで実行するにはコンパイルプロセスが必要です。
+An Angular application consists mainly of components and their HTML templates.
+Because the components and templates provided by Angular cannot be understood by the browser directly, Angular applications require a compilation process before they can run in a browser.

-Angular の [ahead-of-time (AOT) コンパイラ](guide/glossary#aot) は、ブラウザがそのコードをダウンロードして実行する _前_ に、ビルドフェーズ中にAngular HTML コードと TypeScript コードを効率的な JavaScript コードに変換します。ビルドプロセス中にアプリケーションをコンパイルすると、ブラウザでのレンダリングが速くなります。
+The Angular [ahead-of-time (AOT) compiler](guide/glossary#aot) converts your Angular HTML and TypeScript code into efficient JavaScript code during the build phase _before_ the browser downloads and runs that code.
+Compiling your application during the build process provides a faster rendering in the browser.

-このガイドでは、AOT コンパイラを使用してアプリケーションを効率的にコンパイルするためのメタデータの指定方法と利用可能なコンパイラオプションの適用方法について説明します。
+This guide explains how to specify metadata and apply available compiler options to compile your applications efficiently using the AOT compiler.

 <div class="alert is-helpful">